Docs

 • c7 (temporary data)

-• which output actions have already been prepared
+• which output actions are already prepared

-• what temporary runtime data is currently visible
+• what temporary runtime data is visible

 This scope is available only for live execution.
 Replay sessions such as acton retrace --debug do not have the same live register view.